Google settles U.S. shareholder lawsuit over online drug ads

 | SAN FRANCISCO

-SAN FRANCISCO Google Inc has agreed to create a $250 million (£149.03 million) internal programme to disrupt rogue online pharmacies as part of a deal to end shareholder litigation over accusations the search company improperly allowed ads from non-U.S. drug sellers.
+SAN FRANCISCO Google Inc has agreed to create a $250 million internal program to disrupt rogue online pharmacies as part of a deal to end shareholder litigation over accusations the search company improperly allowed ads from non-U.S. drug sellers.

 Google said it would make content about prescription drug abuse more visible and work with legitimate pharmacies to counter marketing by rogue sellers, documents filed in an Oakland, California federal court on Thursday showed.